geotools/geotools/docs/user/welcome/upgrade.rst

   ReferencedEnvelope copy = ReferencedEnvelope.create( bbox );

-This represents an *incompatible API change*, existing code using "new ReferencedEnvelope" may now throw a RuntimeException when supplied with an incompatible CoordianteReferenceSystem.
+This represents an *incompatible API change*, existing code using "new ReferencedEnvelope" may now throw a RuntimeException when supplied with an incompatible CoordinateReferenceSystem.

 FeatureCollection Add
 ^^^^^^^^^^^^^^^^^^^^^